wp-plugins/multisite-language-switcher/readme.txt

 == Changelog ==

+= 0.9.2 =
+* new: _msls_output_get_-filter for customizing the output
+* new: link of the current language is marked with `class="current_language"`
+* new: index.php in all directories redirects to HTTP_HOST
+* bugfix: admin metabox and the link to a _new_ page
+* bugfix: "Display link to the current language" was ignored when option "Show only links with a translation" is checked as well
+* bugfix: _msls_content_filter_ should work only when display a post_type
+* _msls_blog_collection_get_-filter deleted

 = 0.9.1 =
 * bugfix: broken methods in MslsAdmin

 = 0.9 =
 * new: support for custom post types
 * new: apply_filters( 'msls_blog_collection_construct', $arr ); in MslsBlogCollection::__construct();
 * bugfix: msls_blog_collection_get
 * language files for fr_FR and es_ES updated